High-level lacrosse took a toll on Colin Bannon’s body.

 Not long after, he was chatting with Brian Edmonds.
 Chair of New York Athletic Club’s lacrosse program, he’d recently retired from Cantor Fitzgerald after more than 30 years in finance.

-Edmonds had found that CBD relieved his chronic joint pain.
-However, with so many competing products and brands on the market, he worried about competing claims regarding quality, purity and appropriate dosages.
+With so many competing products and brands on the market, Edmonds worried about competing claims regarding quality, purity, and appropriate dosages.

 Edmonds partnered with Keith Bunovsky, a lifelong Connecticut farmer, and moved from Fairfield to Mystic to start a new business: New England Hemp Farm.